A new quasi-analytic class: Reduction of the theorem to Gevrey functions of class

 2) A function having a class $\a$ Gevrey asymptotics at $0 \in \CM$ also becomes Gevrey class one under the substitution $z=w^\a$.\\

-3) There is no clear effect on Gevrey functions : far from the origin the covering is close to an affine transformation and therefore one cannot expect the Gevrey asymptotics to be of Gevrey class $1$ outside the origin, in general.
+3) There is no clear effect on Gevrey functions : far from the origin the covering is close to its affine approximation $w \mapsto w_0^\a+\a w_0^{\a-1}(w-w_0),\ w_0 \neq 0$ and therefore one cannot expect the Gevrey asymptotics to be of Gevrey class $1$ outside the origin, in general.

 Case 2) will allow to reduce the proof of the theorem to the Gevrey $1$ case, which we will like to do in order to apply the Watson lemma.
 However the preimage of a disc under the ramified covering is not a disc so it does not induce some canonical map of meandromorphic sheaves.
 So we will need a more detailed analysis.